open-eid/nfc-Android-lib/README.md

 If the tunnel is created successfully, ID card functionality becomes available over NFC.
 The functions are defined in the `Token` interface.
-Note that not all ID card features available over the **contact interface** are available over the NFC interface.
-The example lists five methods, all of which can be used via NFC.
-⚠️ All of these methods may throw a `SmartCardReaderException`.

 Below is an example of reading the personal data file from the ID card when an instance of `NfcSmartCardReaderManager` has already been created.